THE RED VAN

 None the less searching for information on repairing the controller found this reverse engineered schematic of a Curtis 1221 controller which is very similar to my Curtis 1231.
 You can find this schematic here : Curtis 1221 schematic

-Total investment for the conversion including used lead acid batteries was around $3000.00 cdn. in 2015.
+Total investment for the originla conversion not including the Van and used lead acid batteries was around $3000.00 cdn. in 2015.